felleg/felleg.gitlab.io-backup/content/posts/20220806-overcoming-learning-anxiety.md

 {{< figure src="/img/finished-devops-handbook.jpg" position="center" caption="I finished it!
 Actually, this is my second copy of the DH.
 It took so long for me to read my first copy that a second edition came out in the meantime." >}}

 So, can you spot it?
 The little detail that allowed me to read the book?
-Look at the spine...
+Look at the spine.

 Do you notice how curved it is?

-I guess I must explain...
+I guess I must explain.
 I have developed a very recent fondness for curved spines (at least, on books).
 I used to think having a book with a curved spine meant you weren't taking care of your stuff.
 As if you dropped your things and threw them around so often that they became folded all